 The purpose of the module is to provide the student with the basic understanding of computer infrastructure, and interaction between hardware and system software.
-It's
+It's assumed that students have no prior knowledge of computer systems.
+This module will quickly develop an understanding of the computer inner working component.

 - describe the components that makeup a computer system;

 - define the operation of the CPU;

 - describe the ram and its utility;

 - explain the function of the motherboard;

 - explain the role of the power supply;

 - describe the function of an expansion bus;

 - discuss the hard drive configuration;

-- describe the installation process of the operating system;
+- · describe the installation process of the operating system;

 - discuss the SCSI; and

 - solve problems using Boolean algebra.

-Systems Software 1B SEMESTER MODULE NQF LEVEL: 5
+Systems Software 1B SEMESTER MODULE NQF LEVEL: 5 (SSW01B1)

-(SSW01B1)